Which trends offer opportunities or pose threats on the European natural ingredients for health products market?

 - Create trust-based and transparent relationships with buyers.
 This includes clear and fast communication, the fulfilment of promises and an effective response to non-compliance situations.
 Sending representative samples, which match the product variety and quality that you can supply, is also extremely important to prove that you are a reliable supplier.
 In CBI’s study on doing business in the European market for natural ingredients for health products, you can find some more tips that can help you build long-term relations with buyers.

-Moreover, the industry continually invests in making botanicals in health products more accessible and convenient for consumers.
-This includes offering remedies in formats like ready-to-drink herbal teas (see trend below), gummies and capsules.
-Most herbal products are marketed with a focus on specific health goals, such as reducing stress, improving digestion or enhancing sleep quality.
-These holistic health benefits tend to resonate more with consumers than simply the targeting of isolated symptoms.
+Most herbal products focus on specific health goals, such as reducing stress, improving digestion or enhancing sleep quality.
+These holistic health benefits resonate more with consumers than targeting isolated symptoms.
+Companies strengthen their products through scientific validation and combining ingredients.

-Increasing investment in biotechnology and synthetic production methods, however, may pose a threat to natural ingredient producers and exporters in emerging market economies.
-For instance, the microalgae spirulina can be cultivated in fully-controlled laboratories or bioreactors.
-The Latvian biotechnology startup Spirulina Nord grows the algae under controlled conditions in bioreactors, where they are provided with optimal light, temperature and nutrients to ensure consistently high quality throughout the year.
+Increasing investment in biotechnology and synthetic production methods may pose a threat to natural ingredient producers in emerging market economies.
+Spirulina Nord grows microalgae spirulina in controlled bioreactors with optimal light, temperature and nutrients, ensuring consistently high quality year-round.

-Figure 2: Example of stress relief gummies on European market
+Figure 3: Example of stress relief gummies on the European market

 Source: Bloom Robbins, 2024